 What information do we collect?

-We collect information from you when you submit an enquiry or apply for a programme on our website.
+We collect information from you when you visit our website, submit an enquiry or apply for a programme on our website.

-NMIT also gathers information on its website via Google Analytics tracking code.
+NMIT also gathers information on our website via Google Analytics, Facebook, LinkedIn and Snapchat tracking codes.